adrienlucbert/thuas-imp-2021-portfolio/README.md

 </div>

-The variance error is an indicator of how well the trend of the original dataset was followed in the imputed data.
+The variance error is an indicator of how well the trend of the original dataset was followed in the imputed data, the lowest the better.
+Here, for imputing temperature, RNN visibly performs really well at predicting the trend.

 > RNN models were trained to minimize the prediction error (using the MSE loss function), however they also performed well in most cases at predicting the trend.